meejah/txtorcon/docs/examples.rst

 :file:`launch_tor.py`
 ~~~~~~~~~~~~~~~~~~~~~

 :download:`Download the example <../examples/launch_tor.py>`.
-Set up
+Launch
-a tor configuration and launch a slave Tor.
-This takes care of the
+a new Tor instance.
+This takes care of setting Tor's notion ownership
-setting Tor's notion ownership so that when the control connection
-goes away, so does the running Tor.
+so that when the control connection goes away the running Tor exits.

 .. literalinclude:: ../examples/launch_tor.py